 Your child's oncologist (cancer specialist) should develop a treatment plan that limits the amount of therapy needed to bring about a remission.
 Be sure to ask the oncologist about potential side effects and long-term effects when considering treatment options.
 Some long-term effects, like infertility, can be serious.
 Download or order The Leukemia & Lymphoma Society's free fact sheet Fertility Facts.

 Children with NHL may sometimes be treated differently than adults.
-Choosing the most effective therapy for adolescents and young adults (ages 15 to 29) can be challenging and is a topic of ongoing research.
-In fact, the treatment used on adults for certain NHL subtypes, including Burkitt lymphoma and lymphoblastic lymphoma, is actually already a pediatric therapy.
+Choosing the most effective therapy for adolescents and young adults can be challenging and is a topic of ongoing research.

 After treatment, most children can expect to have full and productive lives.
 Many survivors return to school, attend college, enter the workforce, marry and become parents.

 You may want to consider a survivorship program for your child that focuses on life after cancer.
 Several major hospitals around the country offer these programs.